 The Catskills are like home to us.
-We hike in all seasons, to all of the 3500 footers, to many other parts of the Catskill Park, in moonlight, to viewpoints and fire towers, overnight backpacks deep in the wilderness or relaxing walks near peaceful reachable streams.
+We hike in all seasons, to all of the 3500 footers and to many other parts of the Catskill Park, in moonlight, to viewpoints and fire towers, overnight backpacks deep in the wilderness or relaxing walks near peaceful reachable streams.

 We love to bushwhack, and especially enjoy the thrill of navigating with a map and compass.
 One of our joys is instructing you how to navigate in the back country while guiding you to some of the more remote trail-less peaks on the Catskill 3500 list, such as Lone and Rocky.